 Excel returns number error (#NUM) due to many reasons like inputting numbers that exceed limitations, wrong arguments of formulas, inputting invalid calculations, etc. In this section, we will demonstrate three different reasons for number errors and how to solve this error.

-1. Correct Invalid Calculations to Remove Number Error
+1. Correcting Invalid Calculations to Remove Number Error in Excel

 - In cell C4, apply the SQRT function.
 The formula is,

 - Now apply this function to the rest of the cells.
 From the screenshots, we can see that the function returned the number error value for the negative numbers.